franzmercado/Crystal/readme.md

-Crystal is a Ecommerce system that i built for my Ecommerce subject using Laravel 5.7 & Jquery.
+Crystal is a Ecommerce system that i built for my Ecommerce subject using Laravel 5.7 & jQuery.

 Setup:
 Go to 'public/ads';